-If all goes well, I’ll be adding Puglia, also known as Apulia, to the areas that I create custom itineraries, itinerary reviews, provide hourly consults and arrange foodie adventures for.
+If all goes well, I’ll be adding Puglia, also known as Apulia, to the areas that I create custom itineraries, provide hourly consults and arrange foodie adventures for.
 I’ll also be canvasing the area for yummy cooking classes, wine tastings, market tours and local guides.

 What am I most exited about?
 Why am I looking forward to going?
 I’m glad you asked.
 Let me tell you: